 The VAT-free status of goods held in bonded warehouses makes them a useful tool for a number of purposes including:

 3. Storing high-value items (such as fine art) which may be sold abroad at a later date.
 Swiss bonded warehouses play a key role in the global fine art market because they allow for safe storage and easy transfer of art between countries.
 Holding fine art in bonded warehouses also allows investors to bypass costly import duties and VAT.
-While storing fine art investments are a cornerstone of the bonded warehouse industry, bonded warehouses may also specialize in the storage of high-value wines and whisky as an investment or classic cars as an investment.
+While storing fine art investments are a cornerstone of the bonded warehouse industry, bonded warehouses may also specialize in the storage of high-value investment wines, investment whiskies and investment classic cars.

 5. Safe storage for your valuables.
 Many bonded warehouses offer high-security facilities similar to those provided by safe deposit box operators.
 High profile bonded warehouses maintain exceptionally stringent security measures.
 In Switzerland, a number of bonded warehouses are housed in former military bunkers.
-There is no time limit on how long goods can be held in a bonded warehouse, and you are generally entitled to inspect your valuables in person on a regular basis.
+There is no time limit on how long goods can be held in a bonded warehouse, and you are generally entitled to inspect your valuables in person at any time.

 6. Holding goods which will undergo alterations before being imported or transported to another country.
 Because the value of goods held in a bonded warehouse has not yet been assessed by customs, you are generally free to alter items held in the facility.
 For example, classic cars, fine art or antique furniture could be restored while held in a bonded warehouse.